romanostd/simonini-software-backend-test/README.md

 ## Description

-This project is a Node.js, Express, and TypeScript-based backend system.
-It allows users to register, authenticate, and create posts.
-MongoDB is used for data persistence, and Prisma serves as the ORM for database interaction.
-Docker is employed to containerize the application and database, ensuring consistent environments across development and production.
-Jest is used for unit testing to ensure code quality.
+This project is a backend system based on Node.js, Express, and TypeScript, structured using Domain-Driven Design (DDD) principles.
+It supports user registration, authentication, and post creation.
+MongoDB is used for data persistence, managed through Prisma as the ORM.
+Docker Compose is utilized to containerize both the application and the database, ensuring consistent environments across development, testing, and production.
+Jest is employed for unit testing to maintain code quality.

 ## Getting Started